bakercs/about/README.md

   - https://try.github.io
   - https://guides.github.com
   - Git for ages 4 aqes and up (Tinker toys) [link](https://www.youtube.com/watch?v=1ffBJ4sVUb4)
+    - (I'd summarize the first 20 or so minutes of the video)
 - Guest Speakers
   - They could talk about their job and provide real-life examples.
   - Openhack??